 The reason for this is that each of the many files has to be treated individually during the copy process.
-As a result, copying many single files creates more work for the system and therefore a lot of overhead (“overhead” describes additional data that has to be taken care of but is not part of the actual user data to be copied.
-Processes like e.g. creating the destination files have to be performed many times).
+As a result, copying many single files creates more work for the system and, therefore, a lot of overhead (“overhead” describes additional data that has to be taken care of but is not part of the actual user data to be copied.
+Processes like e.g., creating the destination files have to be performed many times).

 For this reason, in order to get results that you can rely on, it is important to configure the details of a speed test to be close to your actual scenario.

-While the speed test gives you some reliable results when you configure it correctly, there are certain other factors that can influence your actual copy speed, and that should therefore be kept in mind.
+While the speed test gives you some reliable results when you configure it correctly, there are certainly other factors that can influence your actual copy speed, and that should therefore be kept in mind.
 Let’s take a closer look below.

 What Else to Keep in Mind When Talking About Copy Speeds

-In the first part we neglected that the reality of copying on a film set usually is more complex and can involve additional factors that influence copy speeds.
+In the first part, we neglected that the reality of copying on a film set usually is more complex and can involve additional factors that influence copy speeds.
 We collected some of them to help with what to take an eye on when comparing speeds:

 - Verification: Truly verifying a copy of a file means that the copied file has to be read again to check its hash back against the original.
 This requires time.
-Good copy software displays the verification separately and shows you a copy as ”completed” only after the verification process is also completed successfully.
+Good copy software displays the verification separately and shows you a copy as” completed” only after the verification process is also completed successfully.
 Keep this in mind when taking a look at your speeds and copy duration.

-- Read and write at the same time: As we have been explicitly talking about drive write speeds you have to be aware that the write performance of a drive can suffer badly when you read from it at the same time.
+- Read and write at the same time: As we have been explicitly talking about drive write speeds, you have to be aware that the write performance of a drive can badly suffer when you read from it at the same time.
 This is also where drive types play a role: While HDDs are rather bad at writing and reading at the same time and will likely be giving you speed drops doing so, SSDs are generally better suited for such a scenario.

 Additionally, the actual copy speed can also be influenced by “outside factors”.
-Especially when you are working with an application that is dedicated to copying, and claims to be a fast copy software, you might be surprised if you suddenly experience a drop in copy speed.
-In a situation like this it always makes sense to check back with the native way of copying within the system (e.g. macOs Finder or Windows Explorer, etc.).
-This will help narrow down the bottle neck and to understand if the limits are introduced by the copy software itself, or by another factor coming from the hardware itself, bad cables, etc .
+Especially when you are working with an application that is dedicated to copying and claims to be a fast copy software, you might be surprised if you suddenly experience a drop in copy speed.
+In a situation like this, it always makes sense to check back with the native way of copying within the system (e.g., macOs Finder or Windows Explorer, etc.).
+This will help narrow down the bottleneck and to understand if the limits are introduced by the copy software itself or by another factor coming from the hardware itself, bad cables, etc.

-You should have the above factors in mind when comparing the measured speeds with the reality when working with the copy software of your choice.
+It would be best if you had the above factors in mind when comparing the measured speeds with the reality when working with the copy software of your choice.
 Every good copy software will be able to show copy speeds that you can compare and review your speed assumptions with: